Mohsnmonji/Disparaties-in-Young-Adults-Mental-Health-in-Canada/README.md

 ## Instructions for Reproducing the Analysis

-For detailed instructions on how to reproduce the analysis, including how to download the dataset and run the R scripts, please refer to the `Instruction for Reproducing Analysis.Rmd` file available in this repository.The instruction file will guide you through running the R Scripts for data cleaning, descriptive statistics, and logistic regression.
+For detailed instructions on how to reproduce the analysis, please refer to the `Instructions for Reproducing Analysis.Rmd` file available in this repository.The instructions file will guide you through running the R Scripts for data cleaning, descriptive statistics, and logistic regression analysis.

 ---